cri-o/cri-o.io/index.md

 * {:.contributor} IBM

 CRI-O is developed by maintainers and contributors from these companies and others.
 It is a community-driven, open source project.
-Feedback, users, and of course, contributors, are always welcome at the [kubernetes-incubator/cri-o](https://github.com/kubernetes-incubator/cri-o) project.
+Feedback, users, and of course, contributors, are always welcome via the [kubernetes-sigs/cri-o](https://github.com/kubernetes-sigs/cri-o) GitHub project.

 ## Architecture